openworm/openworm_docs/Projects/datarep.rst

 A lot of data about *c. elegans* is integrated into the model.

-In this project, we work on what forms we should these data in to best leverage them for building the model.
+In this project, we work on what forms we should put these data in to best leverage them for building the model.

 * Building the OpenWorm database
 * Building the C Elegans NeuroML file